Mental Toughness Questionnaire for Athletes

 Bill Gates

 Okay, I’ll admit it – we’re a little jealous of professionals who assist athletes with the physical side of performance.
 Tests like the VO2 max for cardiovascular endurance.
-Stretch and reach tests to measure the flexibility of various regions of the body.
-Even the humble bathroom scales to find out body weight simply don’t have objective mental equivalents.
+Stretch and reach tests measure the flexibility of various body regions.
+Even the humble bathroom scales to determine body weight don’t have objective mental equivalents.

-If not bothering because it’s too hard is something we did frequently then we’d be in the wrong business.
-So over the years we have tried to improve how we assess the very areas we help our clients with.
+Assessing mental toughness is so tricky that we didn’t even attempt it when we first started in 2005.
+In those days, we preferred to ask a series of questions at the start of the coaching journey.
+But if not bothering because it’s too hard is something we did frequently, we’d be in the wrong business.
+So, over the years, we have tried to improve how we assess the areas we help our clients with.

 It’s worth quickly explaining that there is no direct way to measure anything psychological.
-We can try to assess a number of areas via questions and/or observations.
+We can try to assess several areas via questions and/or observations.
 However, any results will act as a “guide” to one or more psychological variables.

 Most Psychometrics Are Subjective

 The exception to this would be a formal intelligence test (such as the Wechsler Adult Intelligence Scale).
-Although it would be easy to fake a poor score on the WAIS (by giving incorrect answers on purpose) it would not be possible to get a high score without actually possessing those mental abilities.
-This makes tests such as the WAIS more objective than most other psychometrics which relies on opinions.
-Unfortunately, in the work we do knowing how intelligent someone is just isn’t that useful.
+Although it would be easy to fake a poor score on the WAIS (by giving incorrect answers on purpose), it would not be possible to get a high score without actually possessing those mental abilities.
+This makes tests such as the WAIS more objective than most other psychometrics, which rely on opinions.
+Unfortunately, knowing how intelligent someone is isn’t that useful in our work.

-But just because the answers are opinions doesn’t render these tool useless by any means.
+But just because the answers are opinions doesn’t render these tools useless by any means.
 It’s just we need to be mindfulness of their relative subjectivity when interpreting the results.

 What Exactly Are We Trying To Measure?

-This is a great question when either choosing, designing or reviewing any psychological assessment.
-At Condor Performance we have always believed that the main purpose of questionnaires is to save time.
-Instead of spending that first 30 minutes with the client finding out what makes them tick we already have some idea.
-This allows us to move onto ‘solutions’ much earlier in the process.
+This question is great when choosing, designing, or reviewing any psychological assessment.
+At Condor Performance, we have always believed that the main purpose of questionnaires is to save time.
+Instead of spending that first 30 minutes with the client finding out what makes them tick, we already have some idea.
+This allows us to move on to ‘solutions’ much earlier in the process.

-What we’re most eager to find out about before and during the journey fall into four general groups.
+What we’re most eager to learn before and during the journey falls into four general groups.

-Why we measure mental aspects of performance and mental health separately is explained in this seperate post.
+Why we measure mental aspects of performance and mental health separately is explained in this separate post.

-The open and closed questions about mental toughness then generate scores for the five areas of mental toughness – Motivation, Emotions, Thoughts, Unity and Focus.
+The open and closed questions then generate scores for the various subcomponents of mental toughness.
 This provides the sport psychologist or performance psychologist with incredible insight into how to assist this performer.
-For example, the conversation and suggested solutions for an athlete who has high motivation but poor levels of focus are going to be very different compared with if those two areas were the other way around.
+For example, the conversation and suggested solutions for an athlete who has high motivation but poor focus levels will be very different compared with if those two areas were the other way around.

 Screening for Mental Health Issues

 Mental Health is also assessed (screened) due to the inclusion of The Depression, Anxiety and Stress Scale (DASS-21) at the end of our Mental Toughness Questionnaires.
-Due to the fact that 99% of our work is done 1-on-1 then we can work on both mental toughness and mental health at the same time without pretending they are the same thing!
+Because 99% of our work is done 1-on-1, we can work on mental toughness and mental health simultaneously without pretending they are the same thing!